 If you come from Tacoma, you’ll be at the Tahlequah terminal at the south end of the island, which also connects to the 118.
 If you’re not sure where to get off, just ask the driver!
 They’ll help you find the closest bus stop to the trailhead and where to get back on.

 Vashon Island Hiking by Car

 You can also drive to and around the island!
 Be aware that on Friday evenings and Sunday/holiday afternoons there may be long lines for the ferry and you could be waiting awhile (Fridays going to the island, Sundays or holidays returning to Seattle).
-In addition, taking a care on the ferry is expensive ($15.40 for the car and driver and $5.55 for each additional person).
+Taking a car on the ferry is also more expensive.
 Once on the island, the distances are short and the drives scenic!
 You can access the same trailheads the same way described above.

 Hi!
 I'm Jennie.
 I’m a fourth generation Seattleite who lived in Alaska for 7 years.
 I've been a tour guide in both Alaska and Washington and I love to share the places I love with visitors, newcomers and my fellow locals.
 I’m so glad to have you along on the journey to experience your best low key adventure in Washington, Alaska and Western Canada!